foivz/pi22-vtomljeno-kglavan/Software/PI - INVENTura - kglavan vtomljeno/PI - INVENTura - kglavan vtomljeno/PI - INVENTura - kglavan vtomljeno/PI - INVENTura - kglavan vtomljeno/bin/bin/Debug/README.txt

 include     Contains all required CEF header files.

 libcef_dll  Contains the source code for the libcef_dll_wrapper static library
-            that all applications using the CEF C++ API must link against.
+            that all applications using the CEF C++ API must link against. (not included)

 Release     Contains libcef.dll, libcef.lib and other components required to
             build and run the release version of CEF-based applications.
 By